Skip to main content

 Step 4 - Clean the Drain Line

-Once the stoppage has been cleared out, the technician will likely follow up with a thorough cleaning of the drain pipe using a commercially available cleaner designed for use on PVC piping.
+Once the AC drain line has been unclogged, the technician will likely follow up with a thorough cleaning of the drain pipe using a commercially available cleaner designed for use on PVC piping.
 If you ask, the technician may show you how you can pour a cup of a mild cleansing agent like distilled vinegar to occasionally give the drain a cleaning yourself between routine maintenance calls.

 Step 5 - Finish Up